 CLICK HERE to download a GPX file of this ride using Chrome, Fire Fox or IE browsers.
 If you are using a Safari browser, you can still use the link to access the download.
 But, you must remember to remove the .txt file extension added by Safari to your download.
 Go to Finder < Downloads.
 Locate the file and rename it so that your saved download ends in .gpx instead of .txt.

-CLICK HERE. using any browser to download a GDB file of this ride.
+CLICK HERE. using any browser to download a GPX file of this ride.
 This download was exported from Base Camp in a Garmin Device Specific Format so may not function properly in non-Garmin devices.